 WHAT YOU MAY SEE…

-- If your cat had an upper canine extracted, you may notice occasional “tucked lips” as they learn to manage this change.
+- If your cat had an upper canine extracted, they may occasionally display “tucked lips” as they adapt to this change.

 - WEIGHT FLUCTUATIONS: It is normal to see your cat’s weight fluctuate slightly due to the temporary transition to a wet food diet.